Migrate Exchange 2016 to 2019

 Evaluate whether a staged, cutover, or hybrid Exchange migration suits your needs.
 EdbMails facilitates these migrations seamlessly, ensuring zero server downtime or data loss.
 Notably, it allows continued mailbox usage throughout the migration process, eliminating the need to disconnect your Exchange server.

-Current environment and requirement Ideal migration approach Migration flow You want to perform a full migration to Exchange 2019 in a single event and in a limited time frame.
-Exchange 2016 to 2019 cutover migration Set up your target Exchange server and migrate everything in a single sitting.
-Suitable for large number of mailbox migration You have little time and want to migrate mailboxes in phases or over the weekends Exchange staged migration Migrate your mailbox data in stages and transfer the most recent data first followed by the others.
+Current environment and requirement Ideal migration approach Migration flow You want to perform a full migration to Exchange 2019 in a single event within a limited time frame.
+Exchange 2016 to 2019 cutover migration Set up the target Exchange 2019 server and migrate all mailboxes in one go.
+Ideal for large-scale migrations completed in a single session.
+You have limited time and prefer to migrate mailboxes in phases (e.g., over weekends).
+Exchange staged migration Migrate mailbox data gradually, starting with recent emails, followed by the rest.
+Allows flexible scheduling.
 You want to migrate Exchange 2016 mailboxes to a Hybrid 2019 and Office 365 environment Migrate Exchange 2016 to 2019 Hybrid Migrate from the source server to a Hybrid Exchange and Office 365 environment.
 Note: The migration path depends on the number of mailboxes you want to migrate, size of the data and your organizational requirements.
 Use the Exchange deployment assistant to help you decide on the path.

 The following is a list of key points for installing and preparing the Exchange 2019 server for migration: